nitaibabyle/Onnxruntime-Bitbot-sim2sim/README.md

 (3) The policy was called once in main function every four times run.

-onnx prediction time was short, so the "if" code was used.
+Due to the onnx prediction time was short, there was no calculation result buffer and IO queue consideration.

 <img src="https://github.com/user-attachments/assets/1dddf983-0bc2-455d-b050-9a85ea50a9e5" width="500px"/>